umarhassan-mitodl/5.07sc-fall-2013/content/pages/syllabus/meet-the-team.md

 {{< tdopen >}}

-Bogdan Fedeles is Research Scientist in the MIT Center for Environmental Health Sciences and a member of the [Essigmann Lab](http://essigmann.mit.edu/) at MIT.
+Bogdan Fedeles is Research Scientist in the MIT Center for Environmental Health Sciences and a member of the {{% resource_link "b6ef611e-df6e-4ed5-8017-c10533630e75" "Essigmann Lab" %}} at MIT.
 He has taught _5.07 Biological Chemistry I_ twice with Professor Stubbe and Professor Dr. Essigmann.
-In his research he has shown how [chronic inflammation in the body can lead to cancer](http://news.mit.edu/2015/how-chronic-inflammation-can-lead-to-cancer-0807), how [detecting mutations could lead to earlier liver cancer diagnosis](http://news.mit.edu/2017/detecting-mutations-earlier-liver-cancer-diagnosis-0327), and how the [HIV virus can be induced to deactivate itself after invading a cell](http://news.mit.edu/2014/forced-mutations-doom-hiv-0728).
+In his research he has shown how {{% resource_link "28b535de-7c85-4490-9499-c2244b853808" "chronic inflammation in the body can lead to cancer" %}}, how {{% resource_link "9855cdab-7f78-4b69-8c25-66f1e16b299e" "detecting mutations could lead to earlier liver cancer diagnosis" %}}, and how the {{% resource_link "e24eea57-e5ee-47af-b433-8eeabbea9bef" "HIV virus can be induced to deactivate itself after invading a cell" %}}.
 In addition to being a teacher and researcher, he is a classically trained pianist.

 {{< tdclose >}}